-After a day of shopping, you can get a panoramic view of the city from the Vancouver Lookout, standing 167 metres above the city.
-While it’s not the largest neighbourhood in Vancouver, it’s the most unique.
+After a day of shopping, get a panoramic view of the city from the Vancouver Lookout.
+The tower stands 167 metres above the city.
+The views of the city, sea & mountains from the top are spectacular!

 Recommended hotels in Gastown

-It’s also a family-friendly neighbourhood with a youthful vibe.
+Yaletown is also a family-friendly neighbourhood with a youthful vibe.
 The residential parts of the district include a mixture of young professionals and young families.

 Thanks to the younger population, Yaletown has a lot of chic establishments.
 You’ll come across dozens of boutiques and small cafes located off the cobbled streets near the waterfront.